Creating an ideal customer profile is no longer just a pipe dream for enterprise marketers.

-With the right marketing technology in place, that is.
+With the right technology in place, that is.

 It’s evident that complete customer profiles in a centralized system can facilitate far more effective marketing for all brands: from small businesses to Fortune 500 companies.

-In short, the single view of every single customer in your martech ecosystem leads to:
+In short, the single view of every single customer in your tech ecosystem leads to:

-Creating the ideal customer profile still a top challenge for many businesses today
+Creating an ideal customer profile still a top challenge for many businesses today

-From over-reliance on dated technologies to a lack of a modern martech infrastructure, there are numerous challenges for brands that want to build an advanced customer profile.
+From over-reliance on dated technologies to a lack of a modern tech infrastructure, there are numerous challenges for brands that want to build an advanced customer profile.